IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/SparkWordCountScala/README.md

 This example shows how to execute the spark wordcount example on the BigInsights cluster.
 The wordcount is performed on an Apache 2 License file.

-## See also

-See here for a similar project aimed at IBM Data Science Experience (DSX) - https://github.com/snowch/SparkMessageHubScala

 ## Developer experience

 Developers will gain the most from these examples if they are: